 Lavazza Super Crema is a whole bean coffee that can be ground down by a coffee grinder to make espressos and milk based coffees such as lattes, flat whites & cappuccinos.

-It’s a medium roast coffee that’s mild and creamy with hints of honey, almonds & dry fruit.
+It’s a medium roast coffee beans that’s mild and creamy with hints of honey, almonds & dry fruit.
 The medium roast beans produce a rich, velvety crema and it’s the perfect aromatic blend for straight shot espressos.

-This unique blend features a variety of beans such as the Arabica bean from Brazil, Colombia and India.
+This unique blend features a variety of beans such as the Arabica coffee bean from Brazil, Colombia and India.
 There’s also a Robusta variety from Indonesia and Vietnam.

 Lavazza Gold Selection is a medium roast whole bean that can be used for a variety of coffees such as straight shot espressos, Americanos, cappuccinos, flat white and lattes.
 This brand of Lavazza coffee can be used in an espresso machine or a French press.